Pastor, radio host charged with sexual battery on child

 Fulwider’s attorney, Jacob V. Stuart Jr., says his client vehemently denies the allegations and has committed no crime.

-Along with a rabbi and an imam, Fulwider co-hosts “Friends Talking Faith,” broadcast weekly on WMFE.
+Fulwider co-hosts “Friends Talking Faith” along with a rabbi and an imam, broadcasting weekly on WMFE.

 Information from: Orlando Sentinel, http://www.orlandosentinel.com/